Mvgnu/MCP-Host/scripts/remediation_harness/README.md

-The harness manifest now lists all executed validation tags (`validation:remediation_flow`, `validation:remediation-concurrency`, `validation:remediation-chaos-matrix`, `validation:remediation-workspace-draft`, `validation:remediation-workspace-promotion`, and
+The harness manifest now lists all executed validation tags (`validation:remediation_flow`, `validation:remediation-concurrency`, `validation:remediation-chaos-matrix`, `validation:remediation-stream:workspace-context`, `validation:remediation-workspace-draft`,
+`validation:remediation-workspace-promotion`, and `validation:remediation-workspace-cli`) so
-`validation:remediation-workspace-cli`) so dashboards and drift detectors can reason about coverage without re-running the suite.
+dashboards and drift detectors can reason about coverage without re-running the suite.